WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README.md

 At this point we have to introduce a small problem, and it explains why this project is a tiny bit more complicated to code using trinket than with a standalone Python installation.

-We will calculate the angles for the clock's hands using a system like compass bearings in Geography - when the hand is pointing straight up (or North) it is at 0 degrees, when it is pointing to the 3 (East) it is at 90 degrees, to the 6 (South) is 180 degrees and to the 9 (West) is 270 degrees.
-This means that as the hand goes round the clock the angle is always getting *bigger* (until it reaches 359 degrees, then it goes back to 0 degrees).
+We will calculate the angles for the clock's hands using a system similar to compass bearings in Geography - when the hand is pointing straight up (or North) it is at 0°, when it is pointing to the 3 (East) it is at 90°, to the 6 (South) is 180° and to the 9 (West) is 270°.
+This means that as the hand goes round the clock the angle is always getting *bigger* (until it reaches 359°, then it goes back to 0°).
+We will call these angles the "clock angles".

-Unfortunately in trinket the angles for turtles are calculated using a **different** system: when the turtle is pointing East it is at 0 degrees, when it is North it is at 90 degrees, West is 180 degrees, and South is 270 degrees.
+Unfortunately, in trinket, the angles for turtles are calculated using a **different** system: when the turtle is pointing East it is at 0°, when it is North it is at 90°, West is 180°, and South is 270°.
 So if a trinket turtle is turning round like a clock hand the angle is always getting *smaller*.
+To make the turtles (clock hands) point in the right direction we need to use the turtle system angles.

-Luckily we can easily convert one system to another.
+Luckily we can easily convert clock angles to turtle angles and the best way to do this in Python is to write a function.

 ## Setting the right angle for the second hand